Responses are recorded even if the survey is not completed

 In the Excel sheet of results, the column titled Submitted tells you how many respondents clicked it (TRUE) or did not (FALSE).

-Notice this when using UTM trackers in your survey:
+When using UTM trackers in your survey

 - Analysis Tool: Shows all traffic, including bounce visitors.